-And though, we saw in person many of you during the show.
-I was so amazed to see how many of you said they’ve never been to an event like that.
+We got the chance to meet many of you in person during the show.
+I was really amazed to see how many of you said they’ve never been to an event like that.

 That’s the reason why we chose the topic today.

 And you’re probably wondering right now, how do you get clients from trade shows?